DingMa649108/Personal-program/README.md

 - As a user, I want to be able to choose the job I want from given jobs.
 - As a user, I want to be able to save my role card to file.
 - As a user, I want to be able to load my role card from file.

+## Phase 4: Task 2
+The option I choose to implement is type hierarchy.
+<p>The super class is Job.
+It represents a genetic Job class that include the most basic
+behaviors of a Job in this program, including set and get job's name, set and get job's credit, and set and get job's skill list.</p>
+<p>Artist, Nurse, and Policeman are the subclasses of Job class.
+Method setJob() is override
+in three of the subclasses.
+Each of the classes has it's own credit, name, and skill list.
+The setJob() method overridden in each subclasses helpsthem to set up their own information in order to represent three different jobs. </p>